contentment

 So is it therapy?

 While coaching can be therapeutic it is not therapy.
-Here are a few of the distinctions:
+Only a licensed therapist is qualified to provide therapy.

-Many of my clients have worked with therapists and now want to take their insights and learn to apply them to achieving their goals.
+Many of my clients have worked with therapists and use their insights and learning to achieve their goals in coaching.
 Some folks work with a therapist at the same time as working with a coach.
 This combination is not required but can often compliment the work that the individual is doing in their self-growth journey.